doug0162/freeOTPtoBase32/README.md

 This is a thing that I wrote in order to deal with managing two-facter authentication with multiple programs on multiple devices.
 This program is made public in the hopes that someone else will also find it useful.
 This software comes with no warrenty.
-If I may make a sugestion, *Capslock engage* DO NOT DELETE YOUR ORIGIONAL freeOTP TOKENS.XML FILE.
-If there is a bug in my software which renders your accounts inaccessable, -> :'(
+If I may make a sugestion, *Capslock engage* DO NOT DELETE YOUR ORIGIONAL FREEOTP TOKENS.XML FILE. *disengage* If there is a bug in my software which renders your accounts inaccessable, -> :'(

 Enjoy :)